 Uninsured/Underinsured Motorist Subrogation (UM/UIM)

 In Proformance Insurance Co. v.
 Jones, 185 N.J.
 406 (2005), the New Jersey Supreme Court found that a policy that excluded coverage for liability arising from using a vehicle in the course of business was invalid.
 The court, however, held that the reformed policy would apply only to the state minimum required coverage.
 The court applied the same logic that NJ courts applied in the case where coverage was denied for material misrepresentation.
 See e.g. Marotta v.
 New Jersey Automobile Full Insurance Underwriting Assn., 280 N.J.
 Super.
-525, 656 A.2d 20, aff'd, 144 N.J.
-325, 676 A.2d 1064 (1996) and further discussion below.
+525 (App.
+Div.) aff'd, 144 N.J.
+325 (1996) and further discussion above.
 The court reasoned that the innocent third party who was injured in the accident only had the right to presume that the vehicle causing the injury would have 15/30/5 coverage.

 On the other hand, in Potenzone v.
 Annin Flag Co., 191 N.J.
-147 (N.J.
-2007), the New Jersey Supreme Court found an exclusion for loading and unloading to be invalid, and held that the full policy limits applied to the reformed policy.
+147 (2007), the New Jersey Supreme Court found an exclusion for loading and unloading to be invalid, and held that the full policy limits applied to the reformed policy.
 The Court was aware of the analysis in Proformance, and decided to "choose a different path here."
 Id. at 155.
-The Court argued that the business use exclusion was different, because there was long-standing precedent that such exclusions were unenforceable, and therefore the carrier should have expected that its exclusion would be invalid and its full policy would apply.
+The Court argued that the loading-and-unloading exclusion was different, because there was long-standing precedent that such exclusions were unenforceable, and therefore the carrier should have expected that its exclusion would be invalid and its full policy would apply.

 Craig & Pomeroy argue that the only valid distinction between these two cases is that in Proformance, where the business use exclusion was stricken, but the policy was reduced to state minimums, the at-fault party was a permissive user of the vehicle, rather than a named insured; whereas in Potenzone, where the loading and unloading exclusion was stricken and the policy remained in full force, the at-fault party was the the named insured.
 The authors argue that, “First-party insureds have every reason to believe that offending clauses will merely be struck and they will be left in the same position as would have applied without the offending clause.
-Third-party insureds, on the other hand, could not have formed any expectations as to coverage beyond the statutory minimums.”
+Third-party insureds, on the other hand, could not have formed any expectations as to coverage beyond the statutory minimums.
 While Craig and Pomeroy’s criticism of Proformance is well placed, the attempt to harmonize Proformance and Protenzone, is perhaps more forgiving than it should be.
 While the expectations of the parties may be significant, one could easily argue that a permissive user of a vehicle is an intended third-party beneficiary of the insurance contract, and therefore any expectations of insurance that the named insured has should also translate to the permissive user.
-It may be reasonable to assume that the Supreme Court in Potenzone was not happy with the Proformance decision, and given the opportunity would reverse it in its entirety.
+Furthermore, Huggins v.
+Aquilar, ___ N.J. ___ , A-78-19 (April 21, 2021) indicates that the Proformance/Protenzone analysis is still alive and well.
+In that case, the New Jersey Supreme Court held that a provision in an auto dealership's garage policy that excluded coverage to the dealership's customers where those customers had liability insurance of their own was invalid.
+However, applying the Proformance/Protenzone analysis, the Court found that case law did not provide sufficient notice to the insurer that its policy provision was unlawful, and therefore reformed the policy to state minimums ($100k/$250k for a policy issued to a car dealership) rather than applying the full $1 million limits of the policy.
+Similarly, in the unpublished case of Mantzouranis v.
+Pratolongo, 2015 N.J.
+Super.
+Unpub.
+LEXIS 2161, 15-19 (App.Div.
+Sept.
+10, 2015) the Appellate Division declined to distinguish Proformance and Protenzone on the basis of the expectations of the parties, and held that a policy with an exclusion of coverage for a valet-parker must apply its full policy because it was well known for decades that such an exclusion was unenforceable.

 A number of other cases are worthy of note on this subject.
 In Hanco v.
 Sisoukraj, 364 N.J.
 Super.
 41 (App.Div.
 2003), a lessor’s insurance policy excluded coverage for liability of the lessee.
 The offensive language was stricken, and the policy reduced to state minimums.
 It seems that this case can be justified, even in light of Protenzone, since a lessee is not an intended beneficiary of the lessor’s policy.
 Similarly, Alvarez v.
 Norwood, 2012 N.J.
 Super.
 Unpub.
 LEXIS 910 (App.Div.
 Apr.
 25, 2012) held that a policy excluding unlisted drivers was reduced to state minimum coverage, and noted in distinction to Protenzone that, “[w]e find no comparable grounds to conclude that [the insured] or [the insurer] should have expected that the full policy limits would apply to accidents involving a principal driver of the insured taxi who was omitted from the application and the policy."
 Here, also, it is significant to note that there was some wrongdoing on the part of the insured, by not listing its driver.